< Back Helpful Articles

 What's a HELOC?

-Just like a credit card, you can access your credit as much as you need as long as you’re able to pay off the balance to make your credit available again (revolving line of credit).
-For example, if you borrow $10,000 from your HELOC and your line of credit limit is also $10,000, you will not be able to borrow from your HELOC account again until you pay off all or part of the $10,000 you borrowed, plus interest.
+Just like a credit card, you can access your HELOC as much as you need as long as you’re able to pay down the balance to make your credit available again.
+For example, if you borrow $100,000 from your HELOC and your line of credit limit is also $100,000, you will not be able to borrow from the account again until you pay off all or part of the $100,000 you borrowed, plus interest.

-If you are unsure how much money you’ll need, a HELOC gives you flexibility to draw funds (borrow) as needed over a 10 year draw period.
-HELOCs generally have a quicker loan application process with limited closing costs, and can also be used as your second mortgage.
+If you are unsure how much money you’ll need, a HELOC gives you the flexibility to draw funds as needed over a 10 year period.
+After the 10-year draw period ends, you’ll start repaying the outstanding principal plus interest monthly for the next 20 years, unless you choose to pay it off sooner.
+HELOCs generally have a quicker loan application process with lower closing costs compared to a mortgage loan.

 HELOC Pros

-• You’ll only pay interest on the money you borrow
+• You pay interest only on the money you borrow

-• You can withdraw HELOC funds at any time throughout the draw period
+• You can withdraw funds at any time throughout the draw period

-• You typically won’t have to pay closing costs
+• You generally will have lower or no closing costs

 HELOC Cons

-• You’ll likely have a variable interest rate, meaning it can fluctuate over the life of your HELOC
+• Generally, a variable interest rate, which can fluctuate over time

-• Having easy access to cash from a HELOC can make it tempting to overspend
+• Having easy access to a line of credit can make it tempting to overspend

 • You’ll have another monthly payment on top of your normal mortgage payment when you draw on your HELOC